The internet for personal AI agents.

 The missing layer: discovery, personhood, a reference pipe.

-Auth, contacts, permissions, and an MCP control surface for any host agent.
+A2A pipe with auth, contacts, permissions, and an MCP control surface (RFC 0002) - drop-in for any A2A-capable agent runtime.

 Protocol & standards